Voting rights in the United States: Accessibility

+Right to candidacy

 Jurisprudence concerning candidacy rights and the rights of citizens to create a political party are less clear than voting rights.
 Different courts have reached different conclusions regarding what sort of restrictions, often in terms of ballot access, public debate inclusion, filing fees, and residency requirements, may be imposed.

 In Williams v.
 Rhodes (1968), the United States Supreme Court struck down Ohio ballot access laws on First and Fourteenth Amendment grounds.
 However, it subsequently upheld such laws in several other cases.
 States can require an independent or minor party candidate to collect signatures as high as five percent of the total votes cast in a particular preceding election before the court will intervene.

 The Supreme Court has also upheld a state ban on cross-party endorsements (also known as electoral fusion) and primary write-in votes.

 State constitutions have varying requirements for the length of citizenship and residency of the governor but unlike the President, state governors do not need to be natural-born citizens.
 There is some ambiguity in some state constitutions if a governor must be a citizen or just a resident.

-Voter identification Laws
+Voter identification laws

 Voter identification laws in the United States are laws that require a person to provide some form of official identification before they are permitted to register to vote, receive a ballot for an election, or to actually vote in elections in the United States.

 Proponents of voter identification laws argue that they reduce electoral fraud while placing only little burden on voters.
+Opponents say fraud is extremely rare, and ID requirements intentionally create bureaucratic barriers in order to suppress the votes of specific populations, such as poor people or college students.

 Noncitizen voting

 More than 40 states or territories, including colonies before the Declaration of Independence, have at some time allowed noncitizens who satisfied residential requirements to vote in some or all elections.
 This in part reflected the strong continuing immigration to the United States.
 Some cities like Chicago, towns or villages (in Maryland) today allow noncitizen residents to vote in school or local elections.
 In 1875, the Supreme Court in Minor v.
 Happersett noted that "citizenship has not in all cases been made a condition precedent to the enjoyment of the right of suffrage.
 Thus, in Missouri, persons of foreign birth, who have declared their intention to become citizens of the United States, may under certain circumstances vote".
 Federal law prohibits noncitizens from voting in federal elections.

-As of 2022, Five state constitutions specifically state that “only” a citizen can vote in an election–Alabama, Arizona, Colorado, Florida, and North Dakota.
+As of 2022, Five state constitutions specifically state that "only" a citizen can vote in an election–Alabama, Arizona, Colorado, Florida, and North Dakota.
 With Louisiana and Ohio having a ballot measure in the same year.